|NATURAL CURVES SURFBOARDS|

 The surfboard design process begins with identifying the desires, needs, or goals of the end user and his environment (the smorgasbord of surfers and the waves they ride); identifying the variables (dimensions, rockers, bottom contours, deck contours, foils, templates, rails, fins, and more) in a specific technology (surfboard shaping and construction); hypothesizing arrangements of these variables (6' 2" x 18 1/2" x 2 3/8", squash single to double concave, soft crown deck, moderate foil, soft thin round rail) through intuition and reasoning; testing the results of these arrangements (surfing and observation); and bringing new hypothesis into the process based on these tests and any new ideas that may develop (surfers / shapers / designers experiences with existing surfboards, imagination, and observations of events and circumstances outside of surfing.)

 Correct use of the design process yields a functional and relevant surfboard.
 A surfboard is functional and relevant when it is designed for and performs for the surfer and the conditions in which it will be surfed.

-Surfer / shaper / designers depend on their imagination and desires; intuition and reasoning; trial and error; and testing and observation to advance surfboard design.
-They design and shape by arranging dimensions, rockers, bottom contours, deck contours, foils, templates, rails, and fins to best suit individual surfers (their size, skill, and technique) and the specific conditions (size, power, and shape) of the waves they ride.
+Surfer / shaper / designers depend on their imagination and performance expectations, intuition and reasoning, trial and error, and testing and observation to advance surfboard design.
+They design and shape by arranging dimensions, rockers, bottom contours, deck contours, foils, outlines, rails, and fins to best suit individual surfers, their size, skill, technique and fitness and the specific conditions, the size, power, and shape of the waves they ride.

 |< top of page >|